Jenish-galani/Sale-Campaign/README.md

-# First, create a database named 'PostCommentDB' and then run it.
+# First, create a database named 'SalesCampaign' and then run it.